ti-cortex-m4/demo-java-completablefuture/doc/article.md

 Methods to retrieve the result

-To get the result of a ’CompletableFuture’, it’s possible to use the following blocking and non-blocking methods.
-In most cases these methods should be used as the last computation step, don’t use them inside pipelined stages.
+To get the result of a `CompletableFuture`, it's possible to use the following blocking and non-blocking methods.
+In most cases these methods should be used as the last computation step, don`t use them inside pipelined stages.

 <table>